weecology/NeonTreeEvaluation_python/README.md

 #Compute total recall and precision for the overlap data
 results = evaluate_field_crowns(df = df,project = True, show=False)

 results
 ```

 ## Scores for an field-collected stems [not yet implemented]

 The third data source is the NEON Woody Vegetation Structure Dataset.
 Each tree stem is represented by a single point.
 This data has been filtered to represent overstory trees visible in the remote sensing imagery.
-This evaluation metric is evaluable in the R package (), but has not yet been ported to the python package.
+This evaluation metric is evaluable in the R package (see above), but has not yet been ported to the python package.